 June 18, 2009 – Goaltender Steve Mason wins the Calder Memorial Trophy becoming the first Columbus Blue Jackets player to win the "rookie of the year" award.
 Mason also finished second in the voting for the Vezina Trophy as the league's top netminder and fourth in the Hart Trophy voting for NHL Most Valuable Player.
 He capped off the night by being named to the 2nd Team NHL All-Star and the All-Rookie Team.
 Photo Gallery:Steve Mason at the NHL Awards in Las Vegas

-June 26-27, 2009 – The Blue Jackets use their first overall pick to select Defenseman John Moore from the Chicago Steel of the United State Hockey League.
+June 26-27, 2009 – The Blue Jackets use their first round pick (21st overall) to select defenseman John Moore from the Chicago Steel of the United State Hockey League.
 Click here to see the players selected in this draft.

 July 1, 2009 – The team signs free agents C Sammy Pahlsson and G Mathieu Garon to three-year and two-year deals, respectively.